ronsanimations/SailOS/README.md

   3. Select "Try or Install SailOS"
   4. Follow the on-screen installer

-KNOWN ISSUES
-  - Boot splash may display "Zorin OS 18" instead of SailOS (cosmetic only, may be fixed in SailOS 1.2)
-  - Windows app support via Wine may require manual setup after install (will be improved in SailOS 1.2)

 BUILT WITH
   - Zorin OS 18 as the base
   - Cubic Custom Ubuntu ISO Creator